 2. Constraints faced by the dairy farmers

 Before diving into field work, modest attempt was made to review the existing literature to examine the common constraints faced by the dairy farmers of other states.
-Patil et al. (2009) studied the constraints faced by the dairy farmers in Nagpur district and reported the reasons of low milk production were rearing local breeds, shortage of green fodder (45.33%), lack of clean water (41.33%) etc. Referring to the financial constraints, 78.22% respondents stated their constraint as delay in milk payment 63.11% as inadequate money and lack of loan facility whereas high cost of concentrates as the constraint by 56.44% of the respondents.
+Patil et al. (2009) studied the constraints faced by the dairy farmers in Nagpur district and reported the reasons of low milk production were rearing local breeds, shortage of green fodder (45.33%), lack of clean water (41.33%) etc. Referring to the financial constraints, 78.22% respondents stated their constraint as delay in milk payment, 63.11% as inadequate money and lack of loan facility whereas high cost of concentrates as the constraint stated by 56.44% of the respondents.
 As regards technical constraints, majority of the respondents (68.00%) have stated their constraint as inadequate knowledge of diseases, their prevention and control while 56.89% have referred their constraint as non-availability of veterinary services.
 The study of Chakravarthi et al. (2017) in Kadapa district of Andhra Pradesh documented the constraints in adoption of improved animal husbandry practices and observed that adoption feeding practices ranked first (72.77%) followed by adoption of housing practices (62.66%), milking practices(61.74%), health care practices (59.38%) and breeding practices (50.95%).
 High construction cost (85.00%), lack of knowledge of balance ration (93.33%), repeat breeding in dairy animals (85.00%), inadequate knowledge of diseases and their control (95.00%) and non-remunerative price for milk (87.50%) were other important aspects to look on for the improvements of the dairy farmers.

 High cost of feed supplements or mineral mixture was perceived as the most serious constraint followed by cost of dry fodder and non-availability of pasture in Doda district of Jammu and Kashmir (Minhaj et al., 2018).
 Further , the repeat breeding problem in dairy animals was perceived as most serious followed by poor conception rate of A.I. and lack of availability of breeding stock.
 The major economic constraints reported by Raj et al. (2022) were higher cost of cattle feed, non-availability of veterinary facilities, high cost of the improved breed etc in Madhepura, Bihar.
 The major marketing constraints included low price of milk, lack of suitable transportation, delay in getting milk price.